PowerShellCrack/PSBulkIntuneRBACandTags/README.md

 - Displays simple report at end of run
 - If error happens during _Role_ Creation; an error csv file will be created (name will follow csv name with appended date)
 - If error happens during _Tag_ Creation; an error csv file will be created (name will follow csv name with appended date)
-- If error happens during _Azure AD group_ Creation; an error csv file will be created (name will follow csv name with appended date)
+- If error happens during _Azure Entra group_ Creation; an error csv file will be created (name will follow csv name with appended date)

 ## Known Issues & Work Around